-The first step in resolving any problem or dispute is to carefully read the term/s of your agreement.
+The first step in resolving any problem or complaint is to carefully read the terms of your agreement.

-It is always best for a tenant and a landlord/agent to try and solve any problems between themselves.
+It is always best for a tenant and landlord or agent to try to solve any problems between themselves.
 To avoid possible problems later, any agreement reached should be put in writing.

-The Tribunal is an independent decision making body which hears and decides applications for orders from tenants and landlords.
-The Tribunal is a quick, inexpensive, and relatively informal way of resolving disputes.
+The Tribunal is an independent body which hears and decides on applications for orders from tenants and landlords.

-The current fee for applying to the Tenancy Division of the Consumer, Trader and Tenancy Tribunal can be found on the Consumer, Trader and Tenancy Tribunal fees page.
-A reduced fee is also available for eligible pensioners and full time students.
-Hearings are usually held within one month and are conducted at a venue as close as possible to the premises.
+The NSW Civil and Administrative Tribunal fees page lists the fee to apply to the Consumer and Commercial Division of the Tribunal.
+There is a reduced fee for eligible pensioners and full time students.
+Hearings are usually held within 1 month at a venue nearby the premises.

-There are prescribed time limits for making applications to the Tribunal for certain orders.
-For example, in cases where an order is requested regarding broken terms of the tenancy agreement, this order should normally be sought within 3 months of becoming aware of the event.
+There are time limits for applying to the Tribunal for certain orders.
+For example, in cases where an order is requested regarding broken terms of the tenancy agreement, this order should normally be sought within 3 months of becoming aware of this.

-More information about time limits and orders is available on the Consumer, Trader and Tenancy Tribunal website.
+More information about time limits and orders is available on the NSW Civil and Administrative Tribunal website.

 The Member will first ask the parties to try to reach a settlement.
 If this cannot be achieved the case will then be heard in the Tribunal hearing room.
 The Member will allow both parties, in turn, to tell their side of the events and present any evidence.

-Hearings are usually informal, but formal hearings can be held on request, where witnesses can be called and evidence is given under oath.
+Hearings are usually informal.
+Formal hearings can be held on request, where witnesses can be called and evidence is given under oath.

-It is up to the person who made the application to provide enough evidence to convince the Tribunal Member, on the balance of probabilities, that the orders they are seeking should be given.
+It is up to the person who made the application to provide enough evidence to convince the Tribunal Member that the orders they are seeking should be given.
 Any orders made are binding.